 Paper billboards may also feature lighting kits, depending on their location and the demands of a particular client.
 This poses a challenge for companies like 75media, which must consume energy in this instance and potentially drive its emission levels through the roof.

 However, this issue has been sidestepped neatly, through the use of minimal LED lighting that’s both durable and recyclable.
 This type of approach is worlds’ away from the historic use of old fluorescent tubes, which were costly, lacked longevity and consumed deceptively large amounts of energy over the course of a booking.

 Paper vs. Digital Billboards – A Comparison

 The issue of lighting brings us neatly onto the comparison between classic and digital billboards, which we touched on briefly during the introduction.

 After all, 75media is now creating advanced and environmentally billboards that leverage modern LED lighting, while they’re only likely to use a small amount of light sources to illuminate their client’s messaging.

 The contrast with digital billboards could not be more stark, as while this platform uses the latest in LED lighting it can incorporate hundreds (and in some instances thousands) of fittings in a single advert.
 These are also illuminated day and night, creating a significant level of consumption that can be off-putting to environmentally aware brands and advertisers.

 As if this wasn’t enough, it’s also proven that LED function poorly at high temperatures, meaning that digital signs need to incorporate cooling systems as part of their design.
-Now, you could make an argument that this also applies to some paper billboards, but this is unlikely given the relative paucity of LEDs in these adverts.
+Now, you could make an argument that this also applies to some classic billboards, but this is unlikely given the relative paucity of LEDs in these adverts.